 Peach Galette Recipe

-Tips on how to ripen & test peaches
+Tips on how to ripen peaches

 Ripe peaches are key to this peach galette and any peach recipe!
 You might buy them rock hard, or so juicy they’re almost bruising.
 Gently squeeze the peaches to see if the flesh feels soft: if so, they are ripe.
 If there is any firmness, you’ll need to ripen them.
 Here are a few notes on ripening peaches and the sweetness of this recipe: